Gen081/Web-Stack-Implementation/README.md

 This project will be focus on the LAMP Stack.

-## What is a Technology stack?
+# What is a Technology stack?

 Also called “solutions stack”, a technology stack consists of programming languages, frameworks, a database, front-end tools, back-end tools, and application connected via APIs.

 There are different stack of technologies available: LAMP, LEMP, MERN, and MEAN.
 The right tech stack can help drive  a company’s product to success, making the product easier to build and ensuring it evolves alongside customer needs.

-This project will be focus on the LAMP Stack.
+This project will be focus on the LAMP Stack in AWS.

 ## What is LAMP Stack?
 LAMP (Linux, Apache, MySQL, PHP) is a proven set of software for delivering high-performance web applications.
 Each component contributes essential capabilities to the stack: